 Frequently Asked Questions

-Summer Camp 2020
+Miracle Camp 2020

 – An Overview –

-Revised on June 25.
+Revised on September 2.
 Please stay tuned for updates.

-Is it safe to send my camper to camp?
+Is it safe to come to camp?

 In each of these cases, we will defer to the opinion and authority of local health officials.
-We will lean on them to help us determine the best course of action and will rely on their help to communicate with you as parents accordingly.
+We will lean on them to help us determine the best course of action and will rely on their help to communicate with you accordingly.

-The ACA and CDC recommend keeping campers in consistent “families” and “cohorts” throughout a camp session, and restrictions on these smaller, concentrated groups can be lessened.
-Campers in the same cabin or cohort (for example, all campers in Judson could be considered one cohort) will be scheduled for activities with one another.
-As we are allowed, we will play some games that involve two or more cohorts.
-For these games, campers will likely need to wear face masks.
+The ACA and CDC recommend keeping guests in consistent “families” and “cohorts” throughout a camp session, and restrictions on these smaller, concentrated groups can be lessened.
+Guests in the same cabin or cohort (for example, all guests in Evergreen room 3 could be considered one cohort) will be scheduled for activities with one another and could all use the gym without wearing masks.

 How will the camp programming look different?

-What will chapels look like?
+What will chapel sessions look like?